Advice on Dementia wellbeing during Covid-19 is available in the Downloads section.

 CMC Care Plans and Dementia Care

-Following negotiation and agreement with CMC Team and the CCG, CMC care plans are now applicable to all patients with dementia to facilitate better crisis management by urgent care services especially out of hours.
-The dementia service has a dedicated CMC Coordinator with responsibility to create CMC care plans for:
+CMC care plans are now applicable to all patients with dementia to facilitate better crisis management by urgent care services especially out of hours.
+The dementia service has a dedicated CMC & Data Quality Coordinator with responsibility to create CMC care plans.

 - All patients with dementia not currently on CMC